 - 1. Obtain feedback and endorsement from regulatory agencies for this ISMP. - 2.
-Undertake a detailed functional feasibility study to further evaluate impacts and best stormwater management options for areas discharging to creeks and wetlands.
-Conduct water balance modelling to determine changes in frequently occurring events.
-Evaluate wetland applicability to accept increased flows.
 Investigate combining detention into roadside rain gardens to reduce need for regional facilities.
 Check rain gardens suitability relative to overland flow routes.
 Determine sizing for roadside rain gardens, proposed detention facilities and wetland/lake outlets. - 3.
 Conduct continuous lake water level monitoring, together with detailed record keeping of lake withdrawals (pumping) for a few years to obtain data for more accurate water balance modelling to make recommendations on lake outlet modifications. - 4.
-Develop typical details and specifications for common stormwater source controls on roads and disconnected roof leaders to rock pits. - 5.
+Develop typical details and specifications for roadside rain gardens and disconnected roof leaders to rock pits that are adjacent to undeveloped areas. - 5.
 Commit to monitoring and review of Watershed Performance Indicators on a recurring basis, minimum every five years and undertake adaptive management measures if needed.